 You’ve taken the leap.
 You’ve raised your capital and you’re getting ready to go into business.
 But knowing where to start when setting up workflows and getting in software can seem pretty overwhelming.
-That’s why we’ve put together this list of the top 9 free tools for new entrepreneurs and startups to run a business.
+That’s why we’ve put together this list of the top 9 free tools for startups.
 And the best part is, they’re all either entirely free – or come with a free trial!

 In this article, we’ll cover:

 Running a startup can be chaotic at times.
-Fortunately, with Asana, you can at least turn it into organized chaos.
+Fortunately, with Asana, you can at least turn it into organised chaos.
 With its handy list and timeline views, Asana makes it easy to understand who needs to do what and when.
-Asana also comes with an inbuilt prioritization functionality that helps you to put revenue-driving work first.
+Asana also comes with an inbuilt prioritisation functionality that helps you to put revenue-driving work first.

-When it comes to getting organized to run a business, Asana can be a lifesaver.
-See how Asana compares with Jira, another project management tool, to decide which would be the right choice for you.
+When it comes to getting organised to run a business, Asana can be a lifesaver.
+You can also check out an Asana alternative or see how Asana compares with Jira, another project management tool, to decide which would be the right choice for you.

 If you’re a new entrepreneur or a startup running a business, then you’ll need to start making sales, be they B2B or B2C.
 And Oneflow can help you do just that.
 With its handy live-edit function, the ability to store all of your contracts in one place and a ton of native integrations to help streamline your workflows, Oneflow really is the way to go when it comes to your contracts.